 One real, small piece of coral that you have invested in is worth all the dyed “coral” out there.
 Perhaps buy one real red coral bead or cabochon and have it mounted in silver or gold to wear it.
-You can also have coral (which occurs not just in red but a variety of colours) incorporated into orisha beadwork, namely necklaces and ides.
-That way you are actually benefitting from the spiritual and health properties that are inherent in the material.
-It’s a bit like imitation crab meat (krab), it might be tasty but you know it’s not the real thing by the price.
-The same goes for coral and what we can call “koral”, make a distinction of knowing when koral can be used and when coral should be used.
+You can also have coral (which occurs not just in red but a variety of colors) incorporated into orisha beadwork, namely necklaces and ides.
+That way, you are actually benefitting from the spiritual and health properties that are inherent in the material.
+It’s a bit like imitation crab meat (krab); it might be tasty, but you know it’s not the real thing by the price.
+The same goes for coral and what we can call “Koral”, making a distinction between knowing when koral can be used and when coral should be used.

 Red coral is a type of precious coral that is prized for its bright red color and unique properties.
 It is a type of marine invertebrate that is found in the Mediterranean Sea and the waters of the Indo-Pacific region and is harvested for use in jewelry, decorative objects, and other applications.

 In the Yoruba tradition of West Africa, red coral is believed to have a number of spiritual and magical properties and has been used for centuries in various cultural and religious practices.
 It is often used as a protective talisman and is believed to have the power to ward off negative energies and bring good luck.

 In Yoruba spiritual practices, red coral is often associated with the orisha Oshun, who is the goddess of love, beauty, and fertility.
 It is believed that red coral can help to attract love and enhance relationships, and is often worn or carried as a symbol of love and commitment.